ayechanst/platinum-eth/plat-eth/almanacPosts/eoa.md

 Think of the private key as the train station clerk.
 She signs paperwork for the train-saction that prove the train came from the train station she works at.

+She is mysterious, and doesn't talk much, because she is VERY private!

 ### Public Key

+:w